• Latest

 Many schools have policies and procedures that can inadvertently limit a child’s opportunities.

-Advocating for your child and ensuring they are given the same opportunities as their peers is essential.
+It is essential to advocate for your child and ensure they are given the same opportunities as their peers.
 Here are some tips on how to do just that:

 1. Find out what policies and procedures your child should follow and ensure they are followed.
 This can be done by talking to the teacher or administrator who knows your child best or looking at the school’s policy online.

-2. Make sure you know your child’s accommodations and ask for them if necessary.
+2. Ensure you know your child’s accommodations and ask for them if necessary.
 Accommodations can include modifications to the curriculum, modifications to seating, or auxiliary aids and services such as assistive listening devices or captioning services.

-3. Be persistent when it comes to getting accommodations made for your child.
+3. Be persistent when getting accommodations made for your child.
 Often schools are willing to make small changes to accommodate a student but will not make more extensive changes unless there is a written request from the parents.

 Teach Your Child Self-advocacy Skills

-There are so many things parents can do to help their children with special needs thrive and feel supported.
+Parents can do so many things to help their children with special needs thrive and feel supported.
 Here are a few tips that may be helpful:

 1. Make sure your child knows their rights.
 They need to know what they can and cannot do and what services are available.
 Teach your child to access these resources and advocate for themselves when necessary.